Skip to Content

 Wrapping vegan spring rolls isn’t that difficult after you get the hang of it.

-The rice paper wrap simply needs to be submerged into very warm water for a few seconds until it become soft and foldable.
+The rice paper wrap simply needs to be submerged in very warm water for a few seconds until it becomes soft and foldable.

 This is a great 1+ minute demo on how to do it.